Compositionally Complex Alloys

-The classical concept for tailoring properties of metallic materials compromises alloying of a single, metallic principle element with typically minor alloying elements.
-In contrast, high entropy alloys contain at least five elements in significant amounts - in many cases an almost equimolar composition is used.
-Here, CoCrFeMnNi or HfNbTaTiZr as well as our newly developed NbMoCrTiAl can be mentioned since these alloys exhibit rather simple disordered, face centered cubic or body centered cubic crystal structures which contradicts the metallurgical expectations.
-Since the expected, usually brittle intermetallic phases do not form, a rather high ductility even at low temperature is observed or a combination of rather contradictory properties like high melting point by refractory metals and good oxidation resistance by passivating elements can be achieved.
+The classical concept for tailoring properties of metallic materials compromises alloying of a single, metallic principal element with typically minor alloying elements.
+In contrast, compositionally complex alloys contain many different elements in significant amounts - in some cases even equimolar.
+These alloys often exhibit rather simple disordered, face centered cubic A1 or body centered cubic A2 crystal structures or superstructures of these like B2.
+Our work on compositionally complex alloys focuses on the combination of contradictory properties like high solidus temperatures by refractory metals and good oxidation resistance by passivating elements.

 Following topics are currently under investigation: